laurelherting/lmh-headspace/AWS/services.md

 ### AWS TCO Calculator
 * Total Cost of Ownership
-* Used to compare costs of running your infrastructure on premise vs. in AWS Cloud.
+* Compare costs of running infrastructure on premise vs. AWS Cloud
-* It will generate reports that can you can give to your C-level execs to make a business case to move to the cloud.
+* Generates reports to give C-level execs to case to move to the cloud
 * https://aws.amazon.com/tco-calculator
+* Network and storage incur costs
 * These come up a lot!
-    Play with both calculators until you are comfortable with them.
+    Play with both calculators until comfortable with them
 * Examples:
   * comparing physical servers - less savings compared to vm. when max out #s = 35% savings, $138,064,213.